wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

   - fire: soil moisture -- unsure how to estimate.

 ## Group 15 Draft AI Task
+-This comes from Brian and Jason discussion with Tyson about using Claude to automate development of GitHub repo._

 I want to create a new scientific project.
 The goal is to download data from three adjacent rivers in Wyoming: Snake River, Green River and Wind River.
 These should bounded by their headwaters and the second major reservoir for each river.
 I want to download _atmospheric, stream flow, land cover and soil moisture data_. **[Use these data sources: ?]**